-- The Crude Oil Pipelines segment consists of approximately 5,400 miles of crude oil pipelines, located principally in Oklahoma and Texas. - The Crude Oil Acquisition and Marketing business gathers, purchases, markets and sells crude oil using our fleet of approximately 200 crude oil transport trucks and third-party assets; and approximately 120 crude oil truck unloading facilities. - The Terminal Facilities consist of an aggregate crude oil and refined petroleum products storage capacity of approximately 40 million barrels, including the 22 million barrel Nederland, Texas crude oil terminal; the 5 million barrel Eagle Point, New Jersey refined products and crude oil terminal; approximately 40 active refined petroleum products marketing terminals located in the northeast, midwest and southwest United States; and several refinery terminals located in the northeast United States.
+- The Crude Oil Pipelines transports crude oil principally in Oklahoma and Texas.
+The segment contains approximately 4,900 miles of crude oil trunk pipelines for high-volume, long-distance transportation, and approximately 500 miles of crude oil gathering lines that supply the trunk pipelines.
+The segment includes controlling financial interests in the West Texas Gulf Pipe Line Company and Mid-Valley Pipeline Company. - The Crude Oil Acquisition and Marketing business gathers, purchases, markets and sells crude oil principally in the mid-continent United States.
+The segment utilizes our proprietary fleet of approximately 300 crude oil transport trucks and approximately 130 crude oil truck unloading facilities, as well as third-party assets. - The Terminal Facilities operate with an aggregate storage capacity of approximately 46 million barrels.
+The segment includes the 22 million barrel Nederland, Texas crude oil terminal; the 5 million barrel Eagle Point, New Jersey refined products and crude oil terminal; the 5 million barrel Marcus Hook, Pennsylvania refined products and NGL facility; 39 active refined products marketing terminals located in the northeast, midwest and southwest United States; and several refinery terminals located in the northeast United States.

-• The Refined Products Pipeline System consists of approximately 2,500 miles of refined product pipelines and joint venture interests in four refined products pipelines.
+The Refined Products Pipeline consist of approximately 2,500 miles of refined products pipelines, and joint venture interests in four refined products pipelines in the northwest and midwest United States.
+This segment includes a controlling financial interest in Inland Corporation.

-We generate revenues by charging tariffs for transporting refined products, crude oil and other hydrocarbons through our pipelines and by charging fees for storing refined products, crude oil and other hydrocarbons in, and for providing other services at, our terminals.
-We also generate revenues by acquiring and marketing domestic crude oil, refined petroleum products and natural gas liquids.
-Our policy is to purchase only commodity product for which we have a market and to structure our sales contracts so that price fluctuations for those products do not materially affect the margin we receive.
-We also seek to maintain a position that is substantially balanced within our various commodity products prices, as these activities could expose us to significant losses.
-We do use derivative contracts as economic hedges against price changes related to our forecasted refined products purchase and sale activities.
-These derivatives are intended to have equal and opposite effects on the purchase and sale activities.
+Revenues are generated by charging tariffs for transporting crude oil, refined products and NGLs through our pipelines as well as by charging fees for various services at our terminal facilities.
+Revenues are also generated by acquiring and marketing crude oil, refined products and NGLs.
+Generally, our commodity purchases are entered into in contemplation of or simultaneously with corresponding sale transactions involving physical deliveries, which enables us to secure a profit on the transaction at the time of purchase.
+We also seek to maintain a position that is substantially balanced within our various commodity purchase and sales activities.
+We may experience net unbalanced positions for short periods of time as a result of production, transportation and delivery variances, as well as logistical issues associated with inclement weather conditions.
+When unscheduled physical inventory builds or draws do occur, they are monitored and managed to a balanced position over a reasonable period of time.
+We do not use futures or other derivative instruments to speculate on crude oil, refined products or NGL prices, as these activities could expose us to significant losses.
+We do use derivative contracts as economic hedges against price changes related to our forecasted refined products and NGL purchase and sale activities.
+These derivatives are intended to have equal and opposite effects of the purchase and sale activities.